timescale/tobs/chart/README.md

 ### Additional configuration for Prometheus

-The stable/prometheus chart is used as a dependency for deploying Prometheus.
+The Prometheus Community chart is used as a dependency for deploying Prometheus.
 We specify a ConfigMap override where the Promscale Connector is already configured as a `remote_write` and `remote_read` endpoint.
 We create a ConfigMap that is still compatible and respects all the configuration properties for the prometheus chart, so no functionality is lost.